josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251101_November_2025/🍉_the_interference_is_up_up_up.md

-nottingham has voted to be an apsrtheid free city, and to represent this in divesting from specific routes if current non-compliance.
+nottingham has voted to be an apartheid free city, and to represent this in divesting from specific routes if current non-compliance.

 we did a democracy.